Best Business Internet Service Providers of 2019

 Spectrum (a Charter Communications brand) provides business cable internet with no contracts and a 12-month price guarantee.
 These details are great if you don’t want to lock yourself into a lengthy contract and a price that may not fit your long-term budget.

 There’s even more to like about Spectrum business internet, especially if your small-to-medium-sized business needs to keep your customers or guests entertained with in-house TV.

 We also love all the technology upgrades Spectrum bakes into its internet plans.
 Cloud backups up to 100GB, 25 custom email addresses, a free leased modem, a unique Wi-Fi network, and 5GB of web hosting compose just some of the perks you can use to tailor your internet to your business’s needs.
 Plus, your data will stay protected from hackers and spammers with Spectrum’s proprietary security software.

 Spectrum isn’t the only no-contract business ISP on the block.
 AT&T gives you the option to eschew contracts on all of its fiber plans—and has a better customer satisfaction rating.
 But AT&T tends to charge more for lower-speed plans, so we still think Spectrum wins this match.

 Businesses in rural areas may not have many options for connecting their office to the internet—but where it’s available, Viasat is the best choice.

 - Satellite speeds: 35-100 Mbps

 - Satellite pricing: $50–$500 per month

 Viasat (formerly Exede) is one of only two US satellite internet providers, with its competitor being HughesNet.
 When we compared the two companies—by price, speed, data limits, and more—Viasat delivered a decisive win.

 No matter the provider, satellite internet’s limitations include higher latency, slower speeds, and less data use allowances than many land-based connections.
 Also, as you may have noticed, it has significantly higher monthly prices.
-But Viasat lets you choose from a range of plans that give you soft data limits—from 1 to 200 GB total—that can work for small-business owners, or even a home-based business.
+But Viasat lets you choose from a range of plans that give you soft data limits—from 1 to 200 GB total—that can work for small-business owners or even a home-based business.